E.GO Mobile: e.GO Life Sport

-e.GO Life Sport

 The e.GO Life Sport is the sports version of the e.GO Life and was presented at the 2019 Geneva Motor Show for the first time as a concept car.
 The derivative of the standard e.GO Life offers a more dynamic design, sportier chassis and higher performance in combination with a high-quality interior and a panorama glass roof.
 The near-series version of the e.GO Life Sport was planned to be revealed during the 2020 Geneva Motor Show but the motorshow was cancelled due to the COVID-19 pandemic.
 The replacement press release listed an 80 kW powertrain, a battery size of 30 kWh, 17-inch aluminium rims and sports seats as the specifications for the e.GO Life Sport.
 The final price and production date were not yet released.

 e.GO Life Cross

 Simultaneously to the presentation of the e.GO Life Sport in 2020, the e.GO Life Cross was revealed as the next concept car of e.GO.
 The e.GO Life Concept Cross is referred to as a CUV – a City Utility Vehicle.
 The standard e.GO Life serves as a basis but is extended by larger tyres, changes to the chassis and some add-on parts.
 The concept car is 1.66 metres high, 1.82 metres wide and 3.41 metres long – around seven centimetres more than the standard model.
 The Life Concept Cross's powertrain will have an output of 72 kW and a larger battery size.
 The final price and production date were not yet released.